Ghent Historic District (New Bern, North Carolina)

-Ghent Historic District is a national historic district located at New Bern, Craven County, North Carolina.
+Ghent Historic District is a national historic district located at New Bern, Craven County, North Carolina, United States.
 It encompasses 191 contributing buildings developed as a suburban residential neighborhood in New Bern between 1912 and 1941.
 The district is characterized by dwellings in the Colonial Revival and Bungalow / American Craftsman styles.

 It was listed on the National Register of Historic Places in 1988.